ramizouari/QIPAT/tests/README.md

 QIPAT is an image processing application which was written using Qt.
 The basic image operations are written from scratch so we had to implement and test entire low-level and high-level modules.

+The Low level modules, which are crucial to many image processing algorithms are:

+- Algebra Module
+- Data Structures module
+- Linear Algebra module
+- Number Theory module
+- Polynomial module
+- Topology module

+For high level modules, there are:

+- ImageCore, which defines the basic image image type and many image processing algorithms
+- ImageGUI, which defines the Graphical User Interface

 ## 1. Unit Tests (Using  Boost.Test)

 ### 1.1 Algebra Module